yjwong1999/OpenCV-AI-Competition-UTAR4Vision/README.md

      alt="depthai" width=600><br>

 # Utilites files
-The utilities files are Python Modules consisting useful functions or classes that will be used in the main code and demo codes.
+The utilities files are Python Modules consisting useful functions or classes that will be used in the main code and demo codes.<br>

 ## 1. depthai_utils
 Contains the code for each of the Pipeline required in this project<br><br>
 The **Pipelines** involved are: